Assets in scope

 Account and app compromise

-An actor attempts to enroll, reactivate, suspend, revoke, or retire a device outside authorized controlled device management workflows.
-Expected controls include privacy-preserving device handles, Enigm Command authorization, lifecycle audit events, and deny-by-default policy behavior.Enigm OS policy bypass
+An actor attempts to enroll, reactivate, suspend, revoke, or retire a device outside authorized Controlled Device Management workflows.
+Expected controls include Privacy-Preserving Device Handles, Enigm Command authorization, lifecycle audit events, and deny-by-default policy behavior.Enigm OS policy bypass

 An actor attempts to bypass Enigm OS network policy, privacy mode, launcher constraints, setup requirements, Trust Security Center posture checks, or device-management state.
 Expected controls include device-level policy enforcement, Trust Security Center visibility, fail-closed behavior, and auditable state transitions.OTA integrity failure